sev1

 NIST Preparation → Detection & Analysis → Containment, Eradication & Recovery → Post-Incident Activity Security-focused response 🛡️

-🔑 Keep it simple: map severity to priority directly and define levels by the response they demand.
+🔑 Key Takeaway: Keep it simple: map severity to priority directly and define levels by the response they demand.

 2. Operational Mindset & Culture 🧠